lbryio/lbry.com/content/news/152-why-do-tech-giants-abuse-their-users.md

 ---
 author: jeremy
-title: 'Why Do Tech Giants Abuse Their Users?
-(Protocols Not Platforms Pt.
-1)'
+title: 'Why Do Tech Giants Abuse Their Users?'
 date: '2019-01-01 00:00:00'
 ---
+_(Protocols Not Platforms - Pt.
+1 of 2)_
 Whether it’s purposefully crippling mobile experiences, hard selling upgrades and add-ons, or shuttling users to pre-selected partner companies, every major tech company seems to proactively damage user experience.

 In a competitive market, this sort of customer abuse shouldn’t happen.
 But before we get to the why, let's define the problem.

-## The Problem: Every large consumer internet company actively works to make a user’s experience worse.
+## _The Problem: Every large consumer internet company actively works to make a user’s experience worse._

 And it's not just the cable and phone companies that immediately spring to mind as monopolistic monsters engaging in this behavior - internet favorites like Reddit, Facebook, and YouTube are all guilty.